tareq1988/wp-recaptcha-integration/readme.txt

 == Description ==

 Integrate reCaptcha in your blog.
-Supports new style recaptcha.
+Supports no Captcha as well as old style recaptcha.
 Provides of the box integration for signup, login, comment forms, Ninja Forms and contact form 7 as well as a plugin API for your own integrations.

 = Features: =
 - Secures login, signup and comments with a recaptcha.